 Honey produced by bees can tell us about the health of the countryside - including what flowers bees are feeding on, the pesticides they are exposed to, and even what diseases they may have.

-The National Honey Monitoring Scheme is a new long-term programme being set up in 2018 that will use advanced analytical techniques to identify plant DNA and measure environmental contaminants, such as pesticide residues, in honey produced from across the UK.
+The National Honey Monitoring Scheme, set up in 2018, is a new long-term programme that uses advanced analytical techniques to identify plant DNA and measure environmental contaminants, such as pesticide residues, in honey produced from across the UK.

 This monitoring will provide early-warning of new environmental threats affecting honeybees between different regions.
 Indeed a recent pilot study identified widespread residues of neonicotinoid pesticides in honey samples collected from across the UK.
 In the long-term, we will be able to assess how these threats change over time and vary in different regions.
 Together this information will help scientists, apiarists, land-owners and policy-makers make evidence-based management and policy decisions.